encukou/snake-workshop/lessons/fast-track/if/index.md

 * Otherwise <small>(i.e., if the password was incorrect)</small>:
     * Triggers the alarm

-Python has the command `else` for that - "otherwise":
+Python has the command `else` for that:

 ```python
 password = input('Enter password: ')